BIGJRA/BIGJRA.github.io/reborn.md

     - Solar Beam
     - Lava Plume

-Cal now has a full team of six and of course gets the full benefit of the field.
+Cal now has a full team of six and gets the full benefit of the field.
 It boosts Scald as well as the Fire moves, and can turn into the Burning Field if Magmortar gets to use Lava Plume.
 Aside from Scald your own Water types will have a tougher time on this field.
 Luckily, he still makes some suboptimal moves - his Typhlosion hits hardest with Solar Beam and his Charizard is physical, for example.
 Past Hakamo-o a Rock type or two can pretty much destroy his whole team.

 **Relationship Point Choices:**
 - Defeat Cal atop Pyrous Mountain (+2 Cal)